Creativity and Society Industry Professionals Panel

 News

-The Alta Lind Cook Prize will soon be accepting applications!
-Valued at up to $400, it is awarded to a student of Victoria College or a former student who has graduated within one year for the best original music composition (vocal, instrumental, popular, or classical) or the best original literary composition (prose, poetry, or drama) in either English or French.
-Full details are available here
+The Alta Lind Cook Prize is now accepting applications!
+Valued at up to $450, it is awarded to a student of Victoria College for the best original music composition (vocal, instrumental, popular, or classical) or the best original literary composition (prose, poetry, or drama) in either English or French.
+Full details are available here.

 Contact Us